tracylau/guide/content/data-loading.md

 We'd increment that `requestedTodos` variable when the user clicks "load more" (or perhaps just when they scroll to the bottom of the page).

-Once piece of information that's very useful to know when paginating data is the *total number of items* that you could see.
+One piece of information that's very useful to know when paginating data is the *total number of items* that you could see.
 The [`tmeasday:publish-counts`](https://atmospherejs.com/tmeasday/publish-counts) package can be useful to publish this.
 We could add a `Lists.todoCount` publication like so

 ```js
 Meteor.publish('Lists.todoCount', function({ listId }) {